polyaxon/polyaxon/docs/references/polyaxon-helm-reference.md

 $ helm del --purge  <RELEASE_NAME>  --no-hooks
 ```

-This can be particularly if your deployment is not working, because the hooks will most probably fail.
+This can be particularly useful if your deployment is not working, because the hooks will most probably fail.

 ## Configuration